NAB Logo

 Informing Voters

 Get educated.
 To assist with accurate reporting, ensure your team understands the laws surrounding elections in your state.
-This Poynter article includes helpful information for reporters that are helping voters distinguish between the real facts and the rumors that swirl online.
+This Poynter article includes information for reporters that are helping voters distinguish between the real facts and the rumors that swirl online.

 Host conversations between candidates and voters.
 Invite candidates to answer questions from voters and host virtual debates.
 Air the discussions during newscasts, on your station's website and social media.